 The Ride - sort of what I have been calling the past 3 years.
 We have gone from desperate lows to euphoric highs, then back to rock-bottom.
 We have experienced every human emotion, and maybe created a few new ones.
 Many times, the low-high-low came in a period of just a few hours.
 Was it draining?
 Absolutely.
 So many times we faced the absolute worst, only to have the slightest glimmers of hope work their way into reality.
 I am under no illusion that we did this alone.
-Oh no, while we were on this there were Angels at every turn waiting to catch us and lift us up again.
+Oh no, while we were on this ride there were Angels at every turn waiting to catch us and lift us up again.

 There were angels abound at Mass.
 General when I had to take Tracie there when she went into heart failure in the car with me.
 As I carried her into the ER, doctors and nurses rushed in and took over.
 They quickly went about stabilizing her.
 I made frantic phone calls to another angel, my mom.
 She and my sisters went to our home and collected the kids and brought them to her house.
 They cared for the kids so many times over the years.
 Without Mom, Julie, Karen and Debi, I don't know where we would be.
-Every time we went to MGH, the nurses, doctors, everyone there, was great.

 Boston EMS, the mobile angels - I can't say enough about them.
 Every time they came to the house they were professional and efficient.
 Nine times they took Tracie to MGH and nine times they got her there alive.
 There were one or two close calls, including the last trip in December of 2011.
 They had to stop along the way to intubate her, but they got her there.
+I always felt that once Boston EMS had Tracie on board an ambulance, she would be OK.
+We had that much faith in them.

 It seemed that at each uncertain moment during this ride, a new angel appeared.
 As we would bottom out, someone was there to lift us.
 Reconnecting with Deborah was a godsend.
 She appeared at a time when I needed someone with her skills and compassion.
 Things happen for a reason.
 Greg, David and Deb, David and Lynn, Larry, and AJ were a phone call away.
 I don't have any brothers, but these guys come pretty damn close.
 There's nothing I wouldn't do for them (within reason).
 Marty convinced me to get out hiking a few times.
 He just set a date and time, and off we went.
 After each trip I realized it was just what I needed.
 His insight is pretty cool!